hongaar/moker/README.md

 - 🧬 Workspace templates for a shared library, React app, API or CLI
 - ⚡ Extensible, bring your own plugins

-> 🤓 The core plugins make some assumptions you may not agree with.
-If that's
+> 🤓 _Default_: The core plugins make some assumptions you may not agree with.
-> the case, this tool is probably not for you.
-The defaults used are documented
+> If that's the case, this tool is probably not for you.
+The defaults used are
-> below and marked with a nerd-face emoji so you should be able to get a clear
+> documented below and marked with a nerd-face emoji so you should be able to
-> picture of what to expect.
+> get a clear picture of what to expect.

 ## Table of contents